1. Industrial & Commercial Bank of China

 They serve over 300 million consumer customers and over 3 million business customers.

 In addition, they have a Treasury Operations division that conducts money market or repurchases transactions, debt instrument investments, and the holding of derivative positions.

 ABC bank had its initial public offering in 2010, and at the time it set the record for the world’s largest IPO, raising over US $21 billion, beating out ICBCs IPO in 2006.

 ABC has won several awards, including awards in corporate social responsibility, company culture building, and service to small and medium-sized enterprises.

-CCB is ranked 5thth on The Asian Banker strength list of Asian Pacific banks.
+CCB is ranked 9th on The Asian Banker strength list of Asian Pacific banks in 2021.

 CCB had a rapid period of growth in the early 2000s, and in 2015 was the 2nd largest bank in the world based on market capitalization.

 Their last reported net income was over CNY 255 billion, and their assets are over CNY 23 trillion.

 CCB offers a full range of consumer and business services at over 15,000 branches, and subsidiaries in Luxemburg, South Africa, South Korea, the United States, and Australia.